camunda-community-hub/process-execution-automator/README.md

   * Execute service task,
   * Execute user tasks
 * some objectives
-  * How many process instance must be created
+  * How many process instances must be created?
-  * How many service task has to be executed
+  * How many service tasks have to be executed?
   * Time to execute a section in the process
 * a warm-up section

-Due to the “backoff strategy”, workers need to be wake up
+Due to the “backoff strategy” workers need to wake up.

 Robots can be registered in the same pod
 ![C8CrawlUrl.png](doc/scenarioreference/C8CrawlUrl.png)